-The buckle switches on the front seat belts detect whether or not the front seat belts are securely fastened and further control the deployment of the air bags on the front seats.
+The buckle switches on the front seat belts detect whether or not the front seat belts are securely fastened and further control the deployment of the air bags.

 ▼How the Side and Curtain Air Bags Work

 When air bag crash sensors detect a side impact of greater than moderate force, an electrical current is sent to the inflators.